kwaldenphd/python-intro/README.md

 print(school + ", Class of " + year)
 ```

-In the last section of this lab, we'll talk about how to convert data types to address this issue.
+Later in this lab, we'll talk about how to convert data types to address this issue.

 ## Comprehension Check